tomheaton/mcjty-website/www/README.md

-# mcjty-website - www

-McJty Website
+# McJty Website - WWW

+This is the main website and wiki.

+This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ## Installation